 Brassards

 I previously made these brassards for my Peace Walker Soldier.
 It was a simple piece to make by patterning out with cardboard, and then I hand sewed some cheap black fabric over the cardboard.
 Not the most graceful, but it worked.
 I bought a Diamond Dogs Patch that velcro’d to the brassard.
-The Militares San Frontiers patch was left over from my Peace Walker cosplay, and I’ve seen some screenshots with Venome Snake still wearing this patch on his arm.
+The Militares San Frontiers patch was left over from my Peace Walker cosplay, and I’ve seen some screenshots with Venom Snake still wearing this patch on his arm.

 Gloves